Update: The article has been revised with more impressions and pricing details.

-Aimed at customers who still prefer the more engaging driving dynamics and better ride comfort of a low-roof car, the Kia EV4 is the brand’s first foray into the electric hatchback and sedan segments.
+Aimed at customers who prefer the more engaging driving dynamics and ride comfort of a low-roof car, the Kia EV4 is the brand’s first foray into the electric hatchback and sedan segments.

-The Kia EV4 GT raises the bar further with sportier styling, higher performance, and a sharper focus on handling.
-We saw the hatchback version of the Kia EV4 GT in person, and here are our first impressions:
+The Kia EV4 GT comes with sportier styling, higher performance, and a sharper focus on handling.
+We got to spend some time with the hatchback version of the Kia EV4 GT, and here are our first impressions:

 Design

-The Kia EV4 GT builds on the eccentric design of the standard car and is quite close to its GT-Line trim.
+The Kia EV4 GT builds on the eccentric design of the standard car and is quite close to the current range-topping GT-Line trim.
 At the front, Kia distinguishes the GT variant of the EV4 with a unique grille featuring slanted bars.

 On the sides, the EV4 GT sports unique 20-inch six-spoke alloy wheels wrapped in Pirelli P Zero 245/40 R20 tires, along with neon green brake calipers.
+The wheels feature large openings and avoid the closed-off, aero-focused look typical of many EVs.
 The broad rear-end incorporates a faux diffuser and unique five-unit vertical reverse lights.

 Interior